Bad Rabbits: Career

+In 2018, Masser would leave the band and would be replaced by Mike Landry in a touring capacity.
+Mike had been a fan of the band and a mutual friend of drum tech Brian Cauti.

-In 2020, the band celebrated the 10 year anniversary of Stick Up Kids with sold out shows in Boston, Los Angeles, and San Francisco.
+In 2020, the band celebrated the 10-year anniversary of Stick Up Kids with sold out shows in Boston, Los Angeles, and San Francisco.

 In 2020, the founding and remaining members, Boakye, Akram & Davé formed their new record label, Coco Bvtter records and plan to release the next Bad Rabbits record in 2023.